Remember me? It's Jenny. You know, Jenny?

 More importantly, WE BOUGHT A HOUSE, YOU GUYS.

 It was only a couple posts back I was talking about the prospects (and far off dreams) of moving to our desired location and here I am almost eight weeks into our new digs....on said street!
 What?
-The process was lightening fast and I still find myself shaking my head, thinking, "Did that happen?
+The process was lightning fast and I still find myself shaking my head, thinking, "Did that happen?
 Did we actually buy, sell and move to a new home all in six weeks?"

 I told you I had a good reason.